You wouldn’t want to drive on a bumpy road with potholes, so why would you continue to park on a driveway full of them either?

-Despite this, not every homeowner recognises when it’s time that work needs to be completed on their driveway, but fortunately, Bestco Surfacing does.
-Thanks to their team’s knowledge, they have created this guide covering the five key signs that it’s time to replace your driveway so that you don’t leave it later for things to get worse.
+Despite this, not every homeowner recognises when it’s time that work needs to be completed on their driveway, but fortunately Bestco Surfacing Ltd does!
+Thanks to our team’s knowledge, we have created this guide covering the five key signs that it’s time to replace your driveway so that you don’t leave it later for things to get worse.

 Cracking is one of the most apparent signs that your driveway needs either a complete replacement or at least repairing.
 Occurring more in concrete or asphalt driveways, they are likely to occur primarily because of old age, though numerous other factors can also contribute including the use of heavy vehicles or objects on the driveway.

 Not only does cracking look really bad for your driveway, but they also enable an opening for further damage.
-Substances like oil, gas, salt and much more can easily reach the foundation of your driveway through cracks, which can then cause further damage to the surface by increasing the size of the cracks.
+Substances like oil, gas and salt can easily reach the foundation of your driveway through cracks, which can then cause further damage to the surface by increasing the size of the cracks.

 Spotting any potholes is another vital sign that your driveway is in dire need of resurfacing.
 Like with potholes that occur on road surfaces, it’s often that continuous wear & tears from the weight of vehicles and rough weather conditions that make them appear.
 As you can probably guess, it’s never recommended to drive or park over a pothole as this can significantly damage the vehicle’s wheels and suspension, as well as various other parts of the car.